Celtic Connections 2020

 A full day to explore the West, with many of Maine’s ancestors coming from this region, it promises to be a very special day.
 We start off traveling along the beautiful coast towards Spiddeal, and then it’s all you dreamed off… Stone walls, sheep… lots of sheep, rolling hills.
 I’ll encourage a good pair of walking shoes, because we are going to spend as much time as we can in the great outdoors.
 This is not your typical tour and Connemara National Park rewards the adventurous.
 Kylemore Abbey, Patrick Pearse’s cottage and Cong village are all places that reward the curious mind.
 In the evening we return to Galway just in time to go explore the shops, restaurants, pubs..
 The evening is yours to do what you wish.

 Accommodation: Galway Bay Hotel, Galway

 October 11th: Galway to Donegal

-The trip from Galway to Donegal, is a fascinating one and has many tales to tell.
+The journey from Galway to Donegal, is a fascinating one and has many tales to tell.
 With a stop in the fantastic Museum of Country life, which gives a great idea of early rural life in the Ireland of yesteryear.
-Foxford is our next stop, to the Woolen mills and one of the best spots to learn about how important places like this where, we also get pick up a few gifts for yourself (and maybe loved ones).
+Foxford is our next stop, to the Woolen mills and one of the best spots to learn about how important places like this where to the village at the time, we also get pick up a few gifts for yourself (and maybe your loved ones).
 Then we motor onto Sligo, not forgetting to pop in and tip your cap to one of the literary greats, Mr WB Yeats lies under the view of the mighty Ben Bulben.
 Donegal is our base for the next two nights and I think you’re going to like it!

 Accommodation: Lough Eske Castle, Donegal